apjanke/so-you-wanna-code/course-outline-ideas.md

 * Read:
   * ["The best investment advice you'll never get"](https://ritholtz.com/2014/02/the-best-investment-advice-youll-never-get-2/)

+## PROG 201: Getting Lower Level with Java

+* Read _Learning Java_ and work all the exercises
+* TODO: Find a Java programming MOOC course

-## PROG 201: Getting Close to the Metal with C
+## PROG 202: Getting Close to the Metal with C

-* Read K&R's "The C Programming Language" and work all the exercises
+* Read K&R's _The C Programming Language_ and work all the exercises
 * Do as many of the HackerRank C challenges as you can

 ## PROJ 201: Intro to Project Management